Indianapolis defense attorneys handling cases involving marijuana, cocaine, heroin and other serious narcotics charges

 When you have our experienced Indiana drug charge attorney working with you on your case, we can help you understand all the legal options available to you, then work with you to decide the best course of action.

-What types of drug offenses does Hocker & Associates handle?
+What types of drug offenses does Hocker Law, LLC handle?

 Indiana has strict laws involving controlled substances.
 Like many other states, Indiana classifies various drugs on a 5-level scale: Schedule I, II, III, IV and V. Each schedule is determined by factors such as the drug's potential for abuse and whether the drug has been approved for a legitimate medical use.